Grouped Discrete Representation for Object-Centric Learning: Experiments

+\textit{Applying to state-of-the-art}.
+Following the original settings, we apply GDR to SPOT \cite{kakogeorgiou2024spot} and VideoSAUR \cite{zadaianchuk2024videosaur}, by replacing SPOT's VAE with GDR and by replacing VideoSAUR's reconstruction target (continuous DINO features) with GDR discretized DINO features, respectively.
+As shown in Table \ref{tab:spot_videosaur} upper, GDR is still able to boost state-of-the-art methods' performance further.

+\textit{Set prediction}.
+Following \cite{seitzer2023dinosaur}, we employ OCL to represent dataset COCO as slots, and use a small MLP to predict the object class and bounding box corresponding to each slot, with metrics of top-1 accuracy and the R2 score respectively.
+As shown in Table \ref{tab:spot_videosaur} lower, our GDR improves SLATE in set prediction, demonstrating is superior quality in object representation.

-\textit{Model convergence}.
-We measure the validation curves with ARI+ARI\textsubscript{fg}.
-As shown in Fig.~\ref{fig:converge}, GDR always helps the basis methods converge faster in OCL training.
-This, along with Fig.~\ref{fig:viz_zidx}, prove that indexing VAE discrete representation with tuple numbers, which capture attribute-level similarities and differences among super-pixels, guides OCL models in convergence better.
+\textit{Convergence}.
+The validation curves of ARI+ARI\textsubscript{fg} in Fig.~\ref{fig:converge} left demonstrate that GDR consistently accelerates the basis' convergence in OCL training.
+Along with Fig.~\ref{fig:viz_zidx}, forming VAE discrete representation with tuple indexes captures attribute-level similarities and differences among super-pixels, thereby guiding OCL models to converge better.

-\textit{Model generalization}.
-We evaluate this by transferring models from the trained dataset, ClevrTex, to another dataset, ClevrTex-OOD, without finetuning.
-As shown in Fig.~\ref{fig:generaliz}, our GDR always improves the generalization capability of those basis methods.
-This proves that decomposing the original features into attributes, which combine to form those features, helps the model to learn more essential representations that are stable to data distribution shifts.
+\textit{Generalization}.
+We transfer models from ClevrTex to its out-of-distribution version ClevrTex-OOD without finetuning.
+As shown in Fig.~\ref{fig:converge} right, GDR consistently improves basis methods' generalization.
+This confirms that GDR's decomposition from features into attributes helps the model learn more fundamental representations that are robust to distribution shifts.